 This pasta shape comes in 3 sizes.
 Conchigliette are the smallest and traditionally used in soups.
-Conchiglie are the middle sized version and are very good with thick sauces, but can also be baked.
-Finally conchiglioni are the jumbo shells, which are similar in size to lumaconi (snail shell pasta) and are excellent stuffed and baked.
+Conchiglie are the middle-sized version and are very good with thick sauces, but can also be baked.
+Finally, conchiglioni are the jumbo shells, which are similar in size to lumaconi (snail shell pasta) and are excellent stuffed and baked.

 Conchiglie aren’t a very ancient pasta shape and are only produced dried.
 Because they haven’t been around for very long they don’t have a history which is particular to a certain Italian region, although they seem to be more popular in the South.
 Probably because Southern Italians eat more dry pasta and the Northerners eat more fresh pasta.
-Plus many speciality pasta shapes were first produced in the South, especially in Gragnano near Naples, which is the place I mentioned above.
+Plus many specialty pasta shapes were first produced in the South, especially in Gragnano near Naples, which is the place I mentioned above.